 Given that your diagnosis is correct, go ahead and resolve the problem now.

 Ensure that you inform stakeholders of what the cause of the issue is, how long it will take until the problem is resolved, and how long it will take to confirm that no new problems were created from the resolution.
+Spin up a dedicated Slack channel so that you can keep everyone in the loop.

 Just because you fixed the issue doesn’t mean that you’re done with crisis management!
 At this point, your goal is to ensure that problems of this nature never appear again.